dedmen/ArmAnsel/lib/NVAnselSDK/docs/Ansel_integration_guide.md

 In a session where rendering time cannot be paused this can be communicated with the isPauseAllowed setting.
 This could for instance be the case in a game that offers multiplayer game modes.
 That being said, some multiplayer game engines still allow rendering time to be frozen - this just means that the state of the world will have advanced when the Ansel session ends.
 The stitcher developed for Ansel does not currently support feature detection or other methods used to handle temporal inconsistencies.
 This means that multipart shots (highres and 360) are not supported during sessions when pause is disallowed.

+> **NOTE:** A hybrid approach may be desirable during a multiplayer game mode.
+In this scenario the `isPauseAllowed` setting would be set to true during the start of the session but the game would still be updating during the Ansel session.
+This would allow players to see what is going on in the game and end the Ansel session if circumstances require it (getting attacked, etc).
+When a multipart shot is taken (where the rendering time needs to be frozen) Ansel will always trigger the `startCaptureCallback` and the game can use this callback to freeze rendering time *only during the capture of the multipart shots* since `stopCaptureCallback` will be triggered at the end of the capture sequence.
+This would result in getting correct highres and 360 captures while allowing the player to be aware of how the game is evolving during the Ansel session.

 The stop session callback is called when the player requests to end the session (for instance by pressing ALT+F2).
 This function is only called if the previous call to start session returned `ansel::kAllowed`.
 The matching function to what we implemented above would look like this:

 ```cpp